Mission Party (Brazil)

-Mission Party (portuguese: Partido Missão) is a Brazilian right-wing political party, created by the Free Brazil Movement (MBL).
+The Mission Party (Partido Missão, stylised MISSĀO) is a Brazilian right-wing political party, created by the Free Brazil Movement (MBL).
+It was founded in 2023.

-On 26 June 2025, the movement reached the minimum number of signatures required by the Brazilian Election Justice (TSE) to request party registration.
+On 26 June 2025, the umbrella reached the minimum number of signatures required by the Brazilian Election Justice (TSE) to request party registration.
 On 23 September 2025, deputy Electoral Prosecutor General, Alexandre Barbosa, stated that all the requirements for the formation of the party were met and made official.
 The party was officially registered by the Superior Electoral Court on 4 November 2025.

 Ideology

 According to the party, its main objectives include combating corruption and ending privileges in public service; enforcing law and order, as in toughening criminal and procedural laws and waging war on criminal organizations; prioritizing education and public health; promoting industrialization, especially in the Brazilian Northeast; respecting fiscal responsibility and reducing the size of the state; and combating deforestation and pollution, with an emphasis on sustainability.
 The party proposes a platform that combines elements of economic liberalism and social conservatism.
 Other foundational principles include nationalism and "defense of classical Greco-Roman and Judeo-Christian culture values".

 Although considering themselves right-wing, they reject the labels of liberals and conservatives, saying "this dichotomy is a 20th century American agenda that does not translate into today's politics".

 The Free Brazil Movement chose the title "The Yellow Book" to parody Mao Zedong's "Little Red Book" and Muammar Gaddafi's "Green Book" in a book that would best represent its principles.
 In it, the movement now advocates for some extent of state intervention in the economy and society, contrary to the position it had in the past.

-Supporters include congressman Kim Kataguiri and former São Paulo State representative Arthur do Val, who are both currently members of Brazil Union.
+Members include congressman Kim Kataguiri, who is a former member of Brazil Union, and former São Paulo State State Deputy Arthur do Val.